niolabs/docs/docs/api/blocks.md

 # Blocks API

 A configured instance of a nio block type is referred to simply as a block.
 While block types are classes and have code, blocks are specific configurations of a block type's properties.
-Earlier we saw an example of a _Logger_ block instance created with the name `Log`.
 Information about and interaction with individual block configurations in a running nio instance are available through the `/blocks` API.

 ## Get API

 The Get API returns a JSON body with information about a block based on its name.
-The following example gets the information for the configured _Logger_ block with the name `Log`
+The following example gets the information for a configured _Logger_ block with the name `Log`

     curl -XGET 'http://localhost:8181/blocks/Log'